JeschkeLab/DeerLab/docsrc/source/ddmodels.rst

         P = dd_rice(r,param)

-There are several classes of parametric distance distribution models.
-The first class contains models that are based on basis functions and linear combinations thereof.
+DeerLab's parametric distance distribution models can be classified into several groups.
+There are models that are based on basis functions and linear combinations thereof.
+Gaussian and 3D-Rice functions are the most important ones.

 .. rst-class:: func-list